Multi-level marketing: China

-Multi-level marketing was first introduced to mainland China by American, Taiwanese, and Japanese companies following the Chinese economic reform of 1978.
+Multi-level marketing was first introduced to mainland China by American, Taiwanese, and Japanese companies following the reform and opening up of 1978.
 This rise in multi-level marketing's popularity coincided with economic uncertainty and a new shift towards individual consumerism.
 Multi-level marketing was banned on the mainland by the government in 1998, citing social, economic, and taxation issues.
 Further regulation "Prohibition of Chuanxiao" (where MLM is a type of Chuanxiao was enacted in 2005, clause 3 of Chapter 2 of the regulation states having downlines is illegal).
 O'Regan wrote 'With this regulation China makes clear that while Direct Sales is permitted in the mainland, Multi-Level Marketing is not'.

 MLM companies have been made illegal in China as a mere variation of the traditional pyramid scheme and as disruptive to social and economic order.
 MLM companies have been trying to find ways around China's prohibitions, or have been developing other methods, such as direct sales, to take their products to China through retail operations.
 The Direct Sales Regulations limit direct selling to cosmetics, health food, sanitary products, bodybuilding equipment and kitchen utensils, and they require Chinese or foreign companies ("FIEs") who intend to engage into direct sale business in mainland China to apply for and obtain direct selling license from the Ministry of Commerce ("MOFCOM").
 In 2016, there are 73 companies, including domestic and foreign companies, that have obtained the direct selling license.

 Some multi-level marketing sellers have circumvented this ban by establishing addresses and bank accounts in Hong Kong, where the practice is legal, while selling and recruiting on the mainland.

 It was not until August 23, 2005, that the State Council promulgated rules that dealt specifically with direct sale operation- Administration of Direct Sales (entered into effect on December 1, 2005) and the Regulations for the Prohibition of Chuanxiao (entered into effect on November 1, 2005).
 When direct selling is allowed, it will only be permitted under the most stringent requirements, in order to ensure the operations are not pyramid schemes, MLM, or fly-by-night operations.